Principle 5: collaboration with others

 - You should ensure that the patient understands the role of the student nurse or midwife and that the student is supervised by a registered nurse or midwife.

-- You are accountable if you make a decision to delegate a nursing or midwifery task to someone who is not a registered nurse or midwife.
+- You are accountable if you decide to delegate a nursing or midwifery task to someone who is not a registered nurse or midwife.

 - If you delegate tasks or roles, you should provide comprehensive and effective assessment and planning, communication, monitoring and supervision, and evaluation and feedback.

-The following professional guidance from NMBI are key sources for this principle.
+We have published the following professional guidance documents.
+These are key sources for this principle.

 Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives